demox-labs/zk-battleship/README.md

 ✅ Executed 'battleship.aleo/play'
 ```

 Player 2 now has an updated board_state.record which includes their newly updated `played_tiles`, only containing the fire coordinate they just sent to Player 1.
-Player 1 now owns an updated move.record which contains the result of Player 1's previous move -- a miss is 0u64, whereas a hit is the coordinate of the hit in bitstring form.
-Since Player 1's first fire coordinate, 1u64, was a hit, the return hit or miss is also 1u64.
+Player 1 now owns a new move.record which includes the `hits_and_misses` field.
+This contains only the result of Player 1's previous fire coordinate they had sent to Player 2.
+It will always be a single coordinate on the 8x8 grid if it's a hit.
+A miss is 0u64 (8x8 grid of 0s), whereas a hit is the u64 equivalent of their previous fire coordinate in bitstring form.
+If you check Player 2's ships configuration, you'll note their entire bottom row is covered by two ships, so sample valid hits on the bottom row would be: 1u64, 2u64, 4u64, 8u64, 16u64, 32u64, 64u64, and 128u64.
+Since Player 1's first fire coordinate (1u64) was a hit, the `hits_and_misses` field is also 1u64.

 Player 1's next move will consume this move.record, which will update Player 1's board with the hit-or-miss, as well as figure out the result of Player 2's fire coordinate.
 Now that Player 1 has some `played_tiles`, they can no longer choose an alread-played fire coordinate.
 For example, running `aleo run play 'board_state.record' 'move.record' 1u64` will fail, because 1u64 has already been played.